softwarespot/weight-watchers/README.md

     npm install
 ```

 After installation of the local modules, you're ready to start contributing to the project.
-Before you submit your PR, please don't forget to call `gulp build`, which will run against [JSHint](http://jshint.com) for any errors, but will also minify the application's CSS and JavaScript file(s).
+Before you submit your PR, please don't forget to call `gulp`, which will run against [ESlint](http://eslint.org) for any errors, but will also minify the plugin.

 ##### Watch
-Call the following command to start 'watching' for any changes to the main CSS and JavaScript file(s).
-This will automatically invoke CSSMin, JSHint and Uglify.
+Call the following command to start 'watching' for any changes to the main JavaScript file(s).
+This will automatically invoke ESLint and Uglify.
 ```shell
     gulp watch
 ```